Let's Make Corruption History

 ASHA RANGAPPA

-The Mechanics of Complicity
+"The Mechanics of Complicity"

-The Museum of Political Corruption, in partnership with Albany Law School and the Rockefeller College of Public Affairs and Policy is delighted to bring Asha Rangappa to Albany for this special talk.
+On April 16th, the Museum of Political Corruption was delighted to partner with Albany Law School and the Rockefeller College of Public Affairs and Policy in bringing Asha Rangappa to Albany for a talk on “The Mechanics of Complicity.”

 Rangappa is well known for her frequent appearances as a legal expert on ABC News, CNN, and MSNBC.
 She is a former FBI Special Agent and is an Assistant Dean at Yale’s Jackson Institute for Global Affairs.